Korea’s #1 Ghost & Dark History Tour

-Joe’s weekend tour shows what’s so exciting and intriguing about Korean history.
+Joe’s tour shows what’s so exciting and intriguing about Korean history.
 Meeting outside Anguk Station exit 2, he guides you through twisting alleys and weird landmarks.
-Highlights include the following:- The site of a royal massacre
+Highlights include the following:

 - The remains of a general’s home that had a bloody ending